Basel-Abouelnour/DevOps-ODC-Final-Project/README.md

 # ODC DevOps Final Project

-This project demonstrates how to set up a CI/CD pipeline using GitHub, Jenkins, Docker, and Ansible.
+This project demonstrates how to set up a CI/CD pipeline using GitHub, Jenkins or Github Actions, Docker, and Ansible.
 It automates the process of deploying a Python Weather app from source code to a Dockerized environment.

 ---